×

 For the best possible bone health, a healthy diet and lifestyle are essential.
 You ought to:

-• Stay away from secondhand smoking, and if you smoke, stop.
+• Stay away from secondhand smoke, and if you smoke, stop.

 • Limit your alcohol consumption to one drink per day for women and two drinks per day for men.